 Points to Consider

 When eaten in moderation, peanut butter usually is digested well.
-However, if you suffer from an intolerance to legumes and develop indigestion or gas when you eat beans, peanut butter may have the same effect because peanuts are legumes, not nuts.
+However, if you have an intolerance for legumes and develop indigestion or gas when you eat beans, peanut butter may have the same effect because peanuts are legumes, not nuts.
 Including other fatty foods with peanut butter or overeating may contribute to digestive problems.
 If you have a peanut allergy you may experience nausea, diarrhea and stomach pain, but not necessarily heartburn and indigestion symptoms.
 If you experience these symptoms, along with swelling, hives or trouble breathing, seek emergency medical attention.